Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 ![Figure 8.1](figure8-1.png)
 ![Figure 8.2](figure8-2.png)
 - The networks considered in this chapter is shown in Fig. 8.2 and are called point attractor neural networks (PANNs) or attractor neural networks (ANNs) in contrast to continous attractor neural networks (CANNs).
-- Auto-associator: a network that feeds the output of each node to all other nodes in the network, thus the network can associate a pattern within itself.
+- *Auto-associator*: a network that feeds the output of each node to all other nodes in the network, thus the network can associate a pattern within itself.
 - We expect that the cycling in a recurrent network can enhance pattern completion ability.
 - The hippocampus is implicated with the acquisition of episodic memory using patient H.M. as evidence.
 - Removal of patient H.M’s medial temporal lobes (MTL) resulted in retrograde amnesia, the inability to form new long-term memories.